-- ii) Maturity period - a.
-Subordinated debt instruments with an initial maturity period of less than 5 years, or with a remaining maturity of one year should not be included as part of Tier II capital.
-Further, they should be subjected to progressive discount as they approach maturity at the rates shown below:
+(i) Subordinated debt instruments with an initial maturity period of less than 5 years, or with a remaining maturity of one year should not be included as part of Tier-II Capital.
+They should be subjected to progressive discount as they approach maturity at the rates shown below:

-Remaining Maturity of Instruments Rate Discount (%) of Less than one year 100 More than One year and less than Two years 80 More than Two years and less than Three years 60 More than Three years and less than Four years 40 More than Four years and less than Five years 20 iv) Other conditions
+Remaining maturity of the instruments Rate of discount a) Less than One year 100% b) More than One year and less than Two years 80% c) More than Two years and less than Three years 60% d) More than three years and less than Four Years 40% e) More than Four years and less than Five years 20%

-- b.
-The bonds should have a minimum maturity of 5 years.
-However if the bonds are issued in the last quarter of the year i.e., from 1st January to 31st March, they should have a minimum tenure of sixty three months. - iii) Rate of interest
+(iii) The bonds should have a minimum maturity of 5 years.
+However if the bonds are issued in the last quarter of the year i.e. from 1st January to 31st March, they should have a minimum tenure of sixty three months.

+(c) Rate of interest